-Eclipse Ponte64 for mapping IoT protocols into REST.
+Regarding IoT protocols, several implementations are available, in particular from various projects of the Eclipse.IoT ecosystem.
+Some projects focus on specific protocols, e.g., among others Eclipse Paho on MQTT, Eclipse Milo on OPC UA, Eclipse Californium68 on CoAP, Eclipse Leshan69 on LWM2M, or Eclipse Tahu70 on legacy SCADA/DCS/ICS protocols.
+Other projects already integrate various protocols such as Eclipse Hono, Eclipse Agail71, Eclipse Kapua72 with a cloud focus based on MQTT transport or Eclipse Ponte73 for mapping IoT protocols into REST.
 Although such integrations may be an interesting basis for our work, they already realize concepts and ideas that do not fully comply with the requirements of the IIP-Ecosphere platform.
 For example, Eclipse Hono collects binary payload from different protocols and forwards the payload to a default protocol (MQTT) without options for filtering/translating the payload or for supporting alternative protocols.
 Similarly, Eclipse Ponte focuses on REST for internal communication, which from our point of view is just one potential alternative.
 Further, Eclipse Agail emphasizes the cloud aspect but neglects local resources or edge devices.
 While these and similar approaches may ease the access to different low-level protocols or machine connectors (cf. Section 3.7), they usually do not provide mechanisms to enable core IIP-Ecosphere functionalities such as data filtering or translation.
 Moreover, if they implement a stack or multiple integrated layers, they usually do not offer AAS functionality (R7).

-While it makes sense to review these approaches to find a feasible abstraction as well as to consider existing abstractions and protocol implementations as those mentioned above, it is not productive just to implement connectors to achieve a high number of protocols (this is one of the strengths of existing I4.0 platforms as shown in [27]).
+While it makes sense to review these approaches to find a feasible abstraction as well as to consider existing abstractions and protocol implementations as those mentioned above, it is not productive just to implement connectors to achieve a high number of protocols (this is one of the strengths of existing I4.0 platforms as shown in [31]).
 It is more important to develop and evaluate concepts to enable openness and extensibility for inbound/outbound directions.
 From a resource perspective, it is important to realize connector types for the actual needs of the stakeholders (R14a states MQTT and OPC UA).
 Moreover, one goal is to demonstrate how model-based generation can turn such generic connectors into efficient and application-specific mechanisms already at the bottommost layer of a platform.